 There are limits on how much you can contribute to your super account, both before and after tax.
 According to the ATO, exceeding these thresholds may result in having to pay extra tax, so it’s something you may wish to keep in mind.

-The easiest way to avoid exceeding the contribution caps, if you do make personal contributions to your super, may be to simply keep an eye on how much you’ve contributed so far for the financial year.
-This should allow you to keep track of whether you’re coming close to hitting the cap, and subsequently give you time to restructure any salary sacrifice arrangements you may have or voluntary contributions from your savings you may be making, in order to avoid exceeding the contribution thresholds.
+One possible way to avoid exceeding the contribution caps, if you do make personal contributions to your super, may be to simply keep an eye on how much you’ve contributed so far for the financial year.
+This may allow you to keep track of whether you’re coming close to hitting the cap, and subsequently give you time to restructure any salary sacrifice arrangements you may have or voluntary contributions from your savings you may be making, in order to avoid exceeding the contribution thresholds.

 5. Learn more about salary sacrificing

-We mentioned salary sacrificing before briefly, but it bears expanding upon.
-Salary sacrificing into superannuation can, for some people, be an easy way to kill two birds with one stone – more money going into their super can mean more long-term interest and a larger retirement benefit and depending on your personal circumstances, salary sacrificing could potentially result in a reduction of your tax burden according to the ATO.
+Salary sacrificing into superannuation can, for some people, be an easy way to kill two birds with one stone – more money going into their super can mean more long-term interest and a larger retirement benefit and depending on your personal circumstances, salary sacrificing could potentially result in a reduction of your tax burden, according to the ATO.
+Read Canstar’s guide to salary sacrificing for more information on this technique.